ShauryaaSharma/Ephemeral-Sandbox-Pod-Scheduler/README.md

 ## What this is

 A browser-based code editor and terminal, like [Session Multiplexer Code Shell](#), rebuilt so every project gets its **own isolated compute** instead of sharing one host.
-Opening a project schedules a dedicated Kubernetes pod just for it — with its own filesystem, CPU/memory limits, and a real shell — reachable at its own subdomain, and torn down independently of every other project.
+Opening a project schedules a dedicated Kubernetes pod just for it, with its own filesystem, CPU/memory limits, and a real shell, reachable at its own subdomain, and torn down independently of every other project.

 ## How it works